HumanCompatibleAI/ranking-challenge/README.md

 }
 ```

 Your ranker should return an ordered list of IDs.
 You can also remove items by removing an ID, or add items by inserting a new ID that you generate.
-To insert posts, we will also need you to supply us the URL for the post.
+To insert posts, we will also need you to supply the URL for the post.

 ```json
 {